Bullying Prevention and Mental Health Promotion Lab

 Diksha Bali

-Diksha (she/they) is a fourth-year at UMD’s School Psychology program.
-Although her nuclear family is North Indian, she grew up in South India, in an interfaith monastery, and the Middle East.
-She moved to Philadelphia to study for undergraduate degrees in Business and Creative Writing, and then her MS.Ed. degree in Quantitative Methods and Human Development (counseling concentration) at the University of Pennsylvania.
+Diksha is a fifth-year in UMD’s School Psychology PhD program.
+Although her nuclear family is North Indian, she grew up in South India, in an interfaith monastery, and the UAE.
+She moved to Philadelphia to study for undergraduate degrees in Business and Creative Writing, and then her MS.Ed. degree in Quantitative Methods and Human Development (counseling concentration), all at the University of Pennsylvania.
 Her research breadth includes designing surveys to evaluate community programs; doing qualitative and quantitative work for community-based research projects; and analyzing large datasets such as the National Survey of Early Care and Education (NSECE) for policy decisions.
+While she has been doing school and community-based work since 2010, her current research and intervention interests include mitigating the links between inter- and intra-group conflict, mental health and social issues, via methods like community outreach, no-cost resource provision and facilitating intergroup dialogue.
+She strives to take a holistic, contextual and ecologically sensitive approach in her work, seeking to consistently grow and learn while centering others' needs.
+Her current grants and projects hopefully reflect this.

 Ja'Kala Barber